Apartments for rent in Houston: What will $1,400 get you?

 Located at 1518 Main St., here's a one-bedroom, one-bathroom apartment that's listed for $1,307/month.

-The unit comes with a walk-in closet, a dishwasher and a mix of hardwood floors and carpeting.
-When it comes to building amenities, expect garage parking.
-Pet owners, take heed: This property is both dog-friendly and cat-friendly.
+Look for a dishwasher, a mix of hardwood floors and carpeting and a walk-in closet in the unit.
+Amenities offered in the building include garage parking.
+Good news for animal lovers: The property is both dog-friendly and cat-friendly.

-Walk Score indicates that the area around this address is quite walkable, is bikeable and has excellent transit.
+According to Walk Score, the surrounding area is friendly for those on foot, is relatively bikeable and has excellent transit.

 (Check out the complete listing here.)